Making Interpretable Discoveries from Unstructured Data: A High-Dimensional Multiple Hypothesis Testing Approach: Empirical Applications

-Mirroring Example \ref{ex:desc}, \cite{stantcheva_why_2024} conducts surveys on representative samples of the United States population investigating attitudes towards inflation.
-These surveys include open-ended text responses to a variety of questions, with the goal of discovering attitudes and opinions that the researcher should not (for concern about priming respondents) or could not (for lack of imagination) pre-specify.\footnote{See, e.g., \cite{haaland_understanding_2024} for more discussion of the benefits of open-ended survey questions for understanding economic behavior.}
+The inspiration for Example \ref{ex:desc}, \cite{stantcheva_why_2024} conducts surveys with representative samples of the United States population investigating attitudes towards inflation.
+These surveys include open-ended text responses to a variety of questions, with the goal of discovering attitudes and opinions that the researcher should not (for concern about priming respondents) or could not (for lack of imagination) manually pre-specify.\footnote{See, e.g., \cite{haaland_understanding_2024} for more discussion of the benefits of open-ended survey questions for understanding economic behavior.}

 An important open-ended prompt that \cite{stantcheva_why_2024} solicit an answer to is ``High inflation is caused by...''
-In the original analysis, \cite{stantcheva_why_2024} codes open-ended responses with a keyword-based method introduced in \cite{ferrario_eliciting_2022} in which the researcher creates a list of topics and associated keywords in a discretionary way, which may range from ``manual to semi-supervised or unsupervised'' means.
-The result of applying this analysis to the open-ended responses to the above prompt yields Figure 3 in \cite{stantcheva_why_2024}, which finds, among other things, that mentions of ``Biden and the administration,'' ``Greed,'' ``Monetary policy,'' ``Fiscal policy,'' ``War and foreign policy,'' ``Demand vs supply,'' and ``Supply-side mechanisms (other than input prices)'' appear in more than 5\% of all responses.
+This prompt is specifically highlighted by the Brookings Institution paper summary of \cite{stantcheva_why_2024}, signaling its policy relevance.\footnote{See \url{https://www.brookings.edu/articles/why-do-we-dislike-inflation/}.} In the original analysis, \cite{stantcheva_why_2024} codes open-ended responses with a discretionary keyword-based method introduced in \cite{ferrario_eliciting_2022}.\footnote{The method suggests that the researcher create a list of topics and associated keywords that denote their presence via anything from ``manual to semi-supervised or unsupervised'' means.} The result of applying this analytic technique to the open-ended responses to the above prompt yields Figure 3 in \cite{stantcheva_why_2024}, which finds, among other things, that mentions of ``Biden and the administration,'' ``Greed,'' ``Monetary policy,'' ``Fiscal policy,'' ``War and foreign policy,'' ``Demand vs supply,'' and ``Supply-side mechanisms (other than input prices)'' appear in more than 5\% of all responses.
+Discussion of ``input prices,'' ``energy prices,'' ``demand-side mechanisms,'' ``people earning higher incomes,'' ``government debt,'' and ``COVID-19'' appear in more than 2\% of responses.